 However, if you have a prepayment meter, there’s a much higher chance that your supply will be interrupted.
 This is because prepayment customers have to pay for their energy before they use it by topping up the credit on their meter.
 If their credit runs out, their gas or electricity will stop working.

 Most energy companies offer prepayment customers an emergency credit fund that they can access in urgent situations.
-This can help to prevent gas and electricity from being cut off at night, at the weekend or at another time that would cause you extra inconvenience.
+This can help to prevent an energy disconnection at night, at the weekend or at another time that would cause you extra inconvenience.

 Why is my energy supply being disconnected?

 The main reason your energy supply would be cut off is lack of payment.
 If you fall seriously behind on your energy bills and don’t work with your energy company to find a solution to the situation, you may find that your gas or electricity supply is disconnected.

 In almost all cases, your energy company will get in touch with you to try and arrange a payment plan before cutting you off.
 If you work with them to repay your debt and get back on track, your energy supply shouldn’t be interrupted.

 Most energy companies will do everything they can to avoid disconnecting a customer.
 So if you’re struggling, get in touch with your supplier straight away.

 Your electricity or gas supply can be disconnected when: